input-output-hk/partner-chains/docs/intro.md

 contracts on Cardano.

 Note that all of the smart-contract commands require access to [Ogmios](https://ogmios.dev).
-The address is assumed to be `ws://localhost:1337` and can be overriden by the `--ogmios-url` parameter.
+The address is assumed to be `ws://localhost:1337` and can be overridden by the `--ogmios-url` parameter.

 The commands in this section are either:
 - user actions, which can be performed by any Partner Chain user provided that they pass the requirements